docQodly/docs/docs/language/tools.md

  base64Decode(sourceBlob,base64Text) //Encoding of string
  // the binary is now available as character strings in base64Text

- base64Decode(base64Text,targetBlob) //Decoding of text
+ base64Decode(base64Text,targetBlob) //Decoding of string
-  // the binary encoded in base 64 is now available as a BLOB in blobTarget
+  // the binary encoded in base 64 is now available as a blob in blobTarget

 ```